George Woodcock: Life

-At Camp Angel in Oregon, a camp for conscientious objectors, he was a founder of the Untide Press, which sought to bring poetry to the public in an inexpensive but attractive format.
+At Camp Angel in Oregon, a camp for conscientious objectors, Woodcock helped found the Untide Press, which sought to bring poetry to the public in an inexpensive but attractive format.
 Following the war, he returned to Canada, eventually settling in Vancouver, British Columbia.
 In 1955, he took a post in the English department of the University of British Columbia, where he stayed until the 1970s.
 Around this time he started to write more prolifically, producing several travel books and collections of poetry, as well as the works on anarchism for which he is best known in collaboration with Ivan Avakumović.

-Towards the end of his life, Woodcock became increasingly interested in what he saw as the plight of Tibetans.
+Toward the end of his life, Woodcock became increasingly interested in what he saw as the plight of Tibetans.
 He traveled to India, studied Buddhism, became friends with the Dalai Lama and established the Tibetan Refugee Aid Society.
-With Inge, his wife, Woodcock established Canada India Village Aid, which sponsors self-help projects in rural India.
-Both organizations exemplify Woodcock's ideal of voluntary cooperation between peoples across national boundaries.
+With Inge, his wife, he established Canada India Village Aid, which sponsors self-help projects in rural India.
+Both organizations exemplify his ideal of voluntary cooperation between people across national boundaries.

-George and Inge also established a program to support professional Canadian writers.
-The Woodcock Fund, which began in 1989, provides financial assistance to writers in mid-book-project who face an unforeseen financial need that threatens the completion of their book.
-The Fund is available to writers of fiction, creative non-fiction, plays, and poetry.
-The Woodcocks helped create an endowment for the program in excess of two million dollars.
-The Woodcock Fund program is administered by the Writers' Trust of Canada and by March 2012 had distributed $887,273 to 180 Canadian writers.
+The Woodcocks established the Woodcock Fund to support professional Canadian writers.
+Since 1989, it provides financial assistance to writers in mid-book-project who face unforeseen financial needs that threaten the completion of their books. it is available to writers of fiction, creative non-fiction, plays, and poetry.
+The initial endowment of the program was in excess of two million dollars, is administered by the Writers' Trust of Canada and by March 2012 had distributed $887,273 to 180 Canadian writers.